preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/advanced-search/advanced-search-612/index.rst

 Default value for date refiners
 ----------------------------------
-In Omnia 6.12 and later, you cen set a default value for date refiners, to filter out old documents by default.
+You can set a default value for date refiners, if needed, to filter out old documents by default.
 Here's how:

 1. Add or edit the refiner.
 2. Click the cog wheel.